 There are two main varieties of collies: The rough collie has a long, sweeping coat (like Lassie), and the smooth collie has a much shorter coat.

 Collies are active but not hyper, can be vocal, and are social creatures who are eager to please.
-You may be wondering: Do collies shed?
-The answer is yes, and hair on furniture is an inevitable part of owning a collie.
-But collie-lovers will agree: This is a small price to pay for an empathetic and loving dog.
+With all of that gorgeous fur, you may be wondering: Do collies shed?
+The answer is yes, and hair on furniture is an inevitable part of having one in your family.
+But collie-lovers agree: This is a small price to pay for such an empathetic and loving dog.

 Collies are a mid-to-large-sized breed known for their long, slender, wedge-shaped faces and abundant fur.
 They look just as natural trotting gracefully down the sidewalk as they do running through the heather.
 Male collies are a bit larger, weighing 60–75 pounds and measuring 24–26 inches at the shoulder, while female collies tend to weigh 50–65 pounds and are typically 22–24 inches tall.

 Collies have bright but dark almond-shaped eyes.
 When alert, their ears perk up and tilt forward, giving them an inquisitive look that showcases their intelligence.

 You might be most familiar with the long-haired "Lassie" collie, but there are, in fact, two kinds of collies.
 The rough collie has a long, flowing coat, giving her an elegant appearance.
 "This dog was bred with a harsh outer coat to protect them from the elements, and a soft inner coat to protect them and keep them warm," says Patricia Caldwell, the breed education chairperson at the Collie Club of America.

 Both rough and smooth collies can come in four colors: